cs1302uga/cs1302-hw7.5/README.md

    the `ImageView` using the appropriated setter method.
    **Recompile before continuing.**

-   * Here are some URLs to try:
+   * Here are some URLs to try when testing your program:

      * `http://cobweb.cs.uga.edu/~mec/cs1302/gui/pikachu.png`
      * `http://cobweb.cs.uga.edu/~mec/cs1302/gui/brad.jpg`